ariebovenberg/whenever/docs/advanced.rst

 It's often useful to deal with times in the local timezone, but it's also important to be aware that the local timezone can change.

-Instances have the fixed offset of the system timezone at the time of initialization.
+Instances of :class:`~whenever.LocalSystemDateTime` have the fixed offset of the system timezone at the time of initialization.
 The system timezone may change afterwards, but instances of this type will not reflect that change.
 This is because: